-Accessibility, travel and traffic
+• Accessibility, Travel and Traffic

-Residents, visitors and businesses will access their needs in ways that conserve and enhance the valued characteristics of the National Park.
+Transport sustainability for residents and visitors will have been improved in ways that have safeguarded the valued characteristics of the National Park.

-8.4 These outcomes will be achieved by explicitly recognising the varying characteristics of the three spatial areas when applying the policies to decision making and actions.
+These outcomes will be achieved by explicitly recognising the varying characteristics of the three spatial areas when applying the policies to decision making and actions.
 For example, most of the National Park communities live in the nucleated settlements of the White Peak, so it is inevitable that the desired outcomes for homes, shops and community facilities in settlements will have more relevance in this area.
 A different approach may be necessary in areas of more scattered settlements, such as the South West Peak.
 Similarly, the bulk of mineral activity is in the White Peak, so the desired outcomes for minerals will have greater relevance to this area.
 Each chapter sets out the desired outcomes of policy application for the whole National Park and where appropriate for each spatial area.
 The desired outcomes for each spatial area are summarised below.

-Spatial objectives - How we will achieve our spatial outcomes
+Spatial Objectives - How we will achieve our Spatial Outcomes